 Richard Woollams has served as a director since 2019.
-His current term expires in 2022 He is originally from Ohio, Mr. Woollams holds a BA in Political Science from Kent State University and a JD from Cleveland State University.
+His current term expires in 2022.
+Originally from Ohio, Mr. Woollams got a BA in Political Science from Kent State University and a J.D. from Cleveland State University.
 After a stint as a small-town lawyer, Mr. Woollams joined the insurance industry.
-He worked for The Travelers in Cleveland, OH and Hartford, CT and then the American International Group (AIG) in New York City in a series of roles over 30 years, the last of which was Global Head of Commercial Claims for AIG, in which his organization of 3,000 employees managed \$20 billion in annual payments and \$60 billion in reserves across 70 countries.
-Mr. Woollams retired from AIG in 2016 and now acts as a consultant, expert witness and arbitrator for Property-Casualty insurance carriers on insurance and reinsurance issues.
+He worked for The Travelers in Cleveland, OH and Hartford, CT and then the American International Group (AIG) in New York City in a series of roles over 30 years, the last of which was Global Head of Commercial Claims for AIG, in which his organization of 3000 employees managed \$20 billion dollars in annual payments and \$60 billion in reserves across 70 countries.
+Rick retired from AIG in 2016 and now acts as a consultant, expert witness and arbitrator for Property-Casualty insurance carriers on insurance and reinsurance issues.
 In his career in Property-Casualty claims, Mr. Woollams worked with companies of all sizes and industries in managing their largest insurance-related problems.
-Mr. Woollams and his wife Brenda Grassey live in New York City and Waitsfield, VT.
+Mr. Woollams is also an instructor for Columbia University's School of Professional Studies as part of the faculty of the Masters in Insurance Management program.
+Mr. Woollams and his wife Brenda Grassey live in New York, NY and Waitsfield, VT.